-Amendments to the Coroners Act, which came into force on January 1, 2019, permit the Chief Coroner to disclose personal information (PI) to prescribed entities for the purpose of research, data analysis, or the compilation of statistical information related to the health or safety of the public, or any segment of the public, pursuant to section 52.1 of the Coroners Act.
-The entities prescribed under section 52.1 of the Coroners Act are set out in section 2 of Regulation 523/18 to the Coroners Act ("regulation").
+Amendments to the Child, Youth and Family Services Act (CYFSA), which came into force on January 1, 2020, permit service providers to disclose personal information to prescribed entities for the purposes of analysis or compiling statistical information related to planning, evaluation, monitoring, or management of services or the allocation of resources for those services, including their delivery, pursuant to section 293 of the CYFSA and its regulations.
+The entities prescribed for the purpose of section 293 of the CYFSA are set out in section 1 of Regulation 191/18 to the CYFSA (the "regulations").

-These disclosures are permitted provided that the prescribed entities comply with the requirements set out in the Coroners Act and its regulations.
+These disclosures are permitted provided that the prescribed entities comply with the requirements set out in the CYFSA and its regulations as well as in any other regulation(s) that may be enacted under CYFSA.